"We Sing the Faith"

 Ben A. Spalding, conductor, Director of Music and the Arts, Trinity Lutheran Church

-TICKETS ARE NOW SOLD OUT.
+TICKETS FOR BOTH PERFORMANCES ARE NOW SOLD OUT.

 Sponsored by congregations of the Lutheran Church–Missouri Synod